namdiemefo/clipboard-takehome/Ticket_Breakdown.md

 3: Returning the shifts
     A: Acceptance criteria:
-    - All records returned must be owned by the same facility
+    - All records returned must be owned by the same facility that is requesting for the report

     B: Time/Effort estimate:
     - 30 minutes